zhaojj2209/tp/docs/UserGuide.md

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
   e.g. in `add-expense t/TITLE`, `TITLE` is a parameter which can be used as `add t/Bubble Tea`.
-  Any leading/trailing whitspaces will be ignored. e.g. `add t/   Bubble Tea` and `add t/Bubble Tea   ` will be treated as `add t/Bubble Tea`.
+  Any leading/trailing whitespaces will be ignored. e.g. `add t/   Bubble Tea` and `add t/Bubble Tea   ` will be treated as `add t/Bubble Tea`.

 * Items in square brackets (`[]`) are optional.<br>
   e.g `t/TITLE [c/CATEGORY]` can be used as `t/Bubble Tea c/Food & Beverage` or as `t/Bubble Tea`.